 9. Pursuing Every Lead

-If you are spending a huge amount of time and money on gathering leads, it’s natural to want to work with every single person who crosses your path.
-But it’s important to keep in mind that not all leads are created equal.
-The National Association of Realtors (NAR) found that the lead conversion rate is 0.4% to 1.2%, which means if you are getting 400 leads, you might be able to convert four people into clients.
+If you spend a lot of time and money on gathering leads, it’s natural to want to work with everyone who crosses your path.
+However, not all leads are created equal.
+The NAR found that the lead conversion rate is about 0.4% to 1.2%, meaning if you get 400 leads, you might be able to convert four people into clients.

 There may be a variety of reasons why the lead conversion rate is so low, but it is often not because of the real estate agent.
 Leads may not be ready to become clients if they have unreasonable expectations about their desired house or finances, dishonesty, rudeness, unethical behavior, or are simply not serious about buying or selling.